buccaneerai/note-window-consumer/performance/2023-04-25/OpenWound/i.md

 #### INTRO
-Patient presents with a left arm stab wound from an accident while changing the air filter in their furnace.
+Patient presents with a stab wound in their left arm from an accident while changing an air filter in their furnace.

 #### CC
 Stab wound in left arm

 #### HPI
-The patient accidentally stabbed themselves in the left arm with a not-so-clean screwdriver while trying to change the air filter in their furnace.
-The incident occurred last night at around 8pm.
-The wound bled quite a bit, and the patient used alcohol to clean it up.
-The patient's wife suggested they come in for a tetanus shot, as they have not had one in years, possibly decades.
-The patient applied Neosporin and a bandaid over the wound, and has not experienced any numbness, tingling, fevers, chills, nausea, vomiting, or streaking redness.
+The patient accidentally stabbed themselves in the left forearm area with a not-so-clean screwdriver while trying to change the air filter in their furnace.
+The incident occurred last night at around 8 pm.
+The wound bled a lot, and the patient used alcohol to clean it up.
+The patient's wife suggested coming in for a possible tetanus shot, as the patient hasn't had one in years or decades.
+The patient applied Neosporin and a bandaid to the wound.
+There is no discharge, redness, or streaking redness around the wound, and the patient denies having numbness, tingling, fevers, chills, nausea, vomiting, or a history of diabetes.

 #### ROS
 - gastrointestinal: [true] abdominal pain
 - neurological: [false] numbness
+- constitutional: [false] fever
 - constitutional: [false] chills
 - gastrointestinal: [false] nausea
+- gastrointestinal: [false] vomiting

 #### Past Medical History
 - NONE